 Location: Depending on students’ research interests, students will collaborate with researchers based in the Jülich Supercomputing Center, Germany; RIKEN, Japan, and National Supercomputing Center (NSCC) in Wuxi, China.

 Project Dates: Students at the ASSURE site, commit 9 or 12 months to collaborate on projects provided through this site.
-Students will work with an internationally based mentor and a US advisor for during the this time to complete a substantive project (Mid-Aug 2021 to Mid-May 2022 or Mid-August 2022).
+Students will work with an internationally based mentor and a US advisor for during the this time to complete a substantive project (Mid-Aug 2021 to Mid-Aug 2022 or Mid-Oct 2021 to Mid-Aug 2022).
 Time commitment is equivalent to a half-time research assistantship (or a minimum of 20-25 hrs. weekly).

 Stipend: Each student will receive a total stipend of $1414/biweekly (before tax).
 A health insurance allowance is provided.
 No tuition support is available.
 However, with approval, students may simultaneously hold the equivalent of quarter-time assistantships (12-15 hours per week).
 In the event that international travel can be safely resumed, financial support is available for round-trip travel to the research location and lodging for a short stay.

 Cultural Activities: In the event that international travel can be safely resumed, opportunities are available for students to explore the culture.